t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 A core function of IoT edge computing is to enable local computation on a node at the network edge, e.g. processing input data from sensors, making local decisions, preprocessing data, offloading computation on behalf of a device, service, or user.
 Related functions include orchestrating computation (in a centralized or distributed manner) and managing applications lifecycle.
 Support for in-network computation may vary in term of capability, e.g., computing nodes can host virtual machines, software containers, software actors or unikernels able to run stateful or stateless code, or a rules engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc.

-For example, edge offloading in the context of oneM2M allows a cloud-based IoT platform to transfer relevant resources and tasks to a target edge node supporting the service layer functionality {{oneM2M-TR0052}}.
-Once transferred, the edge node can directly support IoT devices it serves with the service offloaded by the cloud.
-For example, this functionality enables one or more of the individual service functions (e.g. group management, location management, etc.) defined in the service layer to be offloaded from the cloud to one or more edge nodes.
+Edge offloading include offloading to and from an IoT device, and to and from a network node. {{Cloudlets}} offer an example of offloading from an end device to a network node.
+On the other side, oneM2M is an example of a system that allows a cloud-based IoT platform to transfer resources and tasks to a target edge node {{oneM2M-TR0052}}.
+Once transferred, the edge node can directly support IoT devices it serves with the service offloaded by the cloud (e.g. group management, location management, etc.)

 QoS can be provided in some systems through the combination of network QoS (e.g., traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
 For example, in some systems, a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.